typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 mlenLengthE(elists)
 ```

-Or, we *shouldn't* be able to, anyway.
+Or, we *shouldn’t* be able to, anyway.
 [Sometimes, the wrong thing happens.](https://issues.scala-lang.org/browse/SI-9410)
 We get the right error when we try to invoke `mlenLengthTP`.